 Registries provide contact information to the WHOIS database for every domain name that is registered.
 Security of personal information for Registrants can be maintained, however, if privacy services are provided where the information submitted for WHOIS is hidden.
-For more information about WHOIS, see "Searchable WHOIS" on page 181.
+For more information about WHOIS, see Searchable WHOIS.